 I arrived via car on a cloudy day in late April.
-After Lisbon’s bustle, Óbidos seemed laid back and bucolic.
+After Lisbon’s hustle and bustle, Óbidos seemed laid back and bucolic.

 The clouds didn’t deter me one bit.
 I was entranced, basking in the brisk springtime air and the honeysuckle breeze.